How can we help you?

 Are EU Geographical Indications recognised in China?

-Furthermore, four years after its entry into force, the scope of the agreement will expand to cover an additional 175 GIs from both sides; a mechanism to add even more GIs in the future is also included.
+Furthermore, four years after its entry into force, the scope of the agreement is meant to expand to cover an additional 175 GIs from both sides; a mechanism to add even more GIs in the future is also included.